Scottish Women's Cup final returns to Tynecastle

 It marks a return to Hearts' stadium, which staged Glasgow City's win over Hibernian in the 2019 final - the last to be played before Covid disruption.

-City face Partick Thistle in the last four while Hearts take on Celtic, with the ties to be played back-to-back at the Falkirk Stadium on 1 May.
+City face Partick Thistle in the last four, while Hearts take on Celtic, with the ties to be played back-to-back at the Falkirk Stadium on 1 May.

 The final at Tynecastle four weeks later kicks off at 16:10 BST.